Klesges RC, Klesges LM, Eck LH, Shelton ML. A longitudinal analysis of accelerated weight gain in preschool children. Pediatrics 1995; 95: 126-130.

 - Age: Three to five years at baseline.

-Overall, changes in body mass index were highly consistent with national trends of children of this age.
+Overall, changes in BMI were highly consistent with national trends of children of this age.

 Variance Explained by Final Model